dib-lab/2020-paper-sourmash-gather/manuscript.md

 process of _removing elements_ from the query does not use them.
 This may be important for genomes with more repetitive content such as eukaryotic genomes.
+Both the multiple match as well as the abundance counts issues can benefit from existing solutions taken by other methods, like the _species score_ (for disambiguation) and _Expectation-Maximization_ (for abundance analysis) approaches from Centrifuge [@doi:10.1101/gr.210641.116].

 <!-- David comment: could use a compressive sensing approach here:
 $ min \norm{x}^2_1 + \lambda \norm{Ax - y}^2_2, x \ge 0$